Solefield Review

 ACADEMICS & ADMISSIONS

-Emma Snow showed me Book Creator – an online publishing tool – that she uses for the boys’s creative pieces.
+Emma Snow showed me Book Creator – an online publishing tool – that she uses for the children’s creative pieces.
 This allows them to see how good their stories look as a virtual book.

 Emma also runs the popular Debating Club and doesn’t shy away from every thought-provoking subject you can imagine – from ‘Are Wars fought for the Right Reasons’ to ‘Is Father Christmas a bad role model?’.